Best Invitation App

 Frequently asked questions

-What is the best free invitation app in 2026?
+What is the best invitation app in 2026?

-Invyt and Partiful both offer free, ad-free invitations.
-Invyt has the broadest free feature set including RSVP tracking, payment collection, gift contributions, and animated card effects.
+Invyt offers the broadest feature set including RSVP tracking with dietary and plus ones, payment collection, gift contributions, and animated card effects, all without ads.
 Partiful is best for casual social events with its social feed experience.
-Evite offers free invitations but displays ads to guests.
+Evite has a large template library but displays ads to guests.

 What is the best alternative to Evite?